Arsenal 5 Bolton Wanderers 1

 Genteel Highbury had expanded during Victorian times.
 High-density housing spread across open fields; only the protected space of Finsbury Park halted this relentless march, which promptly headed west towards Holloway Road instead.
 Arsenal successfully tapped into a working class population eager to watch football every other Saturday.
 Crowds doubled overnight, and by 1932 the average gate exceeded 40,000.

 Three more Leagues and another FA Cup were secured before World War II broke out.
 When Chapman died prematurely in 1934 he left behind a blueprint for the modern manager, fully controlling club matters without boardroom influence.
-His successor George Allison went one step further; while coaches Joe Shaw and Tom Whittaker ran team affairs, showman Allison effectively became director of football.
+His successor George Allison went one step further; coaches Joe Shaw and Tom Whittaker ran team affairs, while showman Allison effectively became director of football.

 Engineers had traditionally built football grounds.
 Arsenal innovated by securing the services of acclaimed architect, Claude Waterlow Ferrier; his bold design, producing two near-identical stands, combined Thirties elegance and neat functionality.
 The West – hemmed in by houses – could only really be seen from inside Highbury, but its counterpart on Avenell Road featured an imposing Art Deco facade with lavish marble interiors.

 The last official game before World War II took place on 6 May 1939.
 This provided footage for Thorold Dickinson’s matchday poisoning whodunnit, The Arsenal Stadium Mystery.
-Leslie Banks starred as Detective-Inspector Anthony Slade; George Allison had a small speaking part, while various players – notably Eddie Hapgood and Cliff Bastin – also made cameo appearances.
+Leslie Banks starred as Detective-Inspector Anthony Slade; Allison had a small speaking part, while various players – notably Eddie Hapgood and Cliff Bastin – also made cameo appearances.
 Visitors Brentford represented fictitious amateur opponents The Trojans.

-This achievement capped six years’ steady progress.
+This triumph capped six years’ steady progress.
 Mee had revitalised Arsenal, successfully partnering military-grade administrative skills with coach Don Howe’s more modern methods.
 Experienced signings – Bob Wilson, Bob McNab, George Graham, George Armstrong, Frank McLintock – perfectly complemented the homegrown talent of Ray Kennedy, Charlie George, Pat Rice, Peter Simpson, John Radford and Eddie Kelly.

-George’s famously prone celebration of his extra-time Cup Final winner against Liverpool became a defining 1970s moment.
+George’s famously prone celebration following his extra-time Cup Final winner against Liverpool became a defining 1970s moment.
 For me it satirises the supposed weariness of footballers who played way above their individual talents, went 21 games unbeaten at home and battled Leeds for every point.
 Mee taught his teams to thrive on adversity; of all Arsenal’s many triumphs this still feels the most significant.

 The journey